Baseboard Alternatives

 As mentioned in the previous section, dimension can be created when you change up the texture.
 So, mixing different textiles among different pieces of furniture can really create a multi-faceted room with a lot of depth and varying design features.

 Something easy to apply: a leather couch and different woven fabric throw pillows.
 It does not have to be complicated, but little pieces can make a huge difference when breaking a room up.
-It is an easy way to break up a room with plain, flat walls.
+It is easy to break up a room with plain, flat walls.

 Color